 You must create and document a disaster recovery plan to recover your information systems if they are impacted by a disaster.
 The plan must be reviewed regularly and revised as necessary.
 Your workforce must receive regular training on your disaster recovery plan.
 Your workforce members must have a current copy of the plan and an appropriate number of current copies of your plan must be kept off-site.

 Your Disaster Recovery Plan establishes procedures to restore any loss of ePHI.
-A copy of this plan must readily accessible in your primary office location and another copy is kept off-site.
+A copy of this plan must be readily accessible in your primary office location and another copy is kept off-site.

 In the event of a disaster (natural or otherwise), you will need to implement these Plans.